Sleep Apnea Treatment – Baytown, TX

 At Aesthetic Family Dentistry, we’re able to help patients overcome snoring and OSA using a small, custom-made dental device that is only worn to bed.
 Dr. Hutto has undergone an extensive amount of special training to provide this kind of care, and he has already helped countless patients using this treatment.
 To learn how we can help you reclaim the night and your quality of life, read on below.

-Obstructive Sleep Apnea occurs more commonly in men than women and is caused when the airways collapse or become blocked, effectively stopping the ability to breathe.
-This happens at night when the individual is asleep, resulting in multiple times that the individual is forced to wake up or partially wake up to restore normal breathing.
-However, and surprising to many people, they don’t remember the breathing problem or the waking up.
+Obstructive Sleep Apnea occurs more commonly in men than women and is caused when the airways collapses or becomes blocked, effectively stopping the ability to breathe.
+This happens at night when the individual is asleep, resulting in multiple instances of the individual being forced to wake up or partially wake up to restore normal breathing.
+Most patients don’t remember the pauses in breathing or rude awakenings in the morning, though.

-The muscles of the tongue and throat naturally relax when we sleep, but for those with OSA the relaxation allows causes the skin and muscle at the back of the throat to drop, restricting or blocking the air passage.
+The muscles of the tongue and throat naturally relax when we sleep, but for those with OSA, this relaxation causes the skin and muscle at the back of the throat to drop, restricting or blocking the air passage.

 The signs of OSA are often difficult to identify if you sleep alone.
 The most common symptom is heavy snoring, often with periods of breath stoppage and then rapid breathing or a sensation of choking.
-Other symptoms can include a chronic dry mouth, difficulty in remaining awake during the day, memory and focus problems, headaches and possibility restless sleep habits.
+Other symptoms can include a chronic dry mouth, difficulty in remaining awake during the day, memory and focus problems, headaches, and the possibility of restless sleep habits.